TheMTtakeover/goat-rulings/goat-all-rulings.md

 *   You can't use "Pandemonium" to add a Fusion Monster Archfiend from the Fusion Deck to your hand, like "Fiend Skull Dragon".
 *   If multiple Archfiends are destroyed at the same time by "Raigeki", you can only add 1 Archfiend from your Deck to your hand with "Pandemonium".
 *   When your Archfiends controlled by your opponent are sent to your Graveyard, you can add an Archfiend from your Deck to your hand with "Pandemonium".

+Judge List Rulings:

+*   When "Archfiend of Gilfer" is sent to the Graveyard as an Equip Spell Card, it will NOT trigger "Pandemonium"'s effect.
+Dan Scheidegger, 12/6/04

 #### PALADIN OF WHITE DRAGON